mehyar500/interviewPrep/README.md

+## Prepare
+Create a virtual environment and activate it: python -m venv .interview-venv

+source .interview-venv/bin/activate

+On Windows use `.interview-venv\Scripts\activate`

+Install the dependencies:
+pip install -r requirements.txt

 ## Studying for a Tech Interview Sucks, so Here's a Cheat Sheet to Help

 This list is meant to be both a quick guide and reference for further research into these topics.
 It's basically a summary of that comp sci course you never took or forgot about, so there's no way it can cover everything in depth.